giantswarm/releases/capa/v31.0.0/README.md

 Additionally, we have extended the Cluster configuration to support multiple VPC CIDRs under `global.connectivity.network.vpcCidr`, please read the [schema documentation](https://github.com/giantswarm/cluster-aws/blob/main/helm/cluster-aws/README.md) for more details.
 Finally we are slowly introducing changes to `IAM roles for service accounts` (IRSA) management on GS side, where the infrastructure required will be fully managed by Crossplane instead of `irsa-operator` and `capa-iam-operator`.
 There is no impact for customers, but the change will allow Giant Swarm to pair the IAM permissions for required applications with their actual releases and deployments, moving away from single operators implementing all the roles.
 The Karpenter application will be the first one to use it.

 For any questions regarding new features or their usage, please reach out to Giant Swarm.
 For customers running Karpenter as a Managed Application from Giant Swarm catalog, it is save to upgrade to this release without any changes.
-Application will work as expected until migrated to the new Node Pool type.
+The application will work as expected until migrated to the new node pool type.

 ## Changes compared to v30.1.3